KiwiBear/Exile-Parachute-and-Halo/README.md

 # Exile-Parachute-and-Halo
-An update / port of the Parachute and Halo feature from ExAd..
+An update / port of the Parachute and Halo feature from ExAd post Exile Mod 1.0.4..